Drilling is the major key to providing energy efficiency in geothermal heat exchange.

 Commercial, residential, retrofit, and new construction requires the competent application of drilling technology.

-The knowledge and experience required to install geothermal wells anywhere in any geology, is the primary technical and valuable aspect of an efficient geothermal system.
+The knowledge and experience required to install geothermal wells anywhere in any geology, while protecting ground water and the environment, is the primary technical and valuable aspect of an efficient geothermal system.
+This is recognized by the government of Alberta with legislation requiring vertical earth exchange systems be constructed by certified journeyman only.

 A vertical heat exchange loop properly sized and installed to 100 meters ( 330 ft ) of depth, will operate at 9 – 11 degrees on average, deeper means warmer.

-A heat pump just pumps a source of heat, as the name implies.
-Source temperature totally dictates the amount of heat being pumped.
-Most geothermal systems are sold claiming the efficiency of a particular brand of heat pump, COP or SEER rating, Much as less efficient air source heat pump systems are sold.
+A heat pump moves a source of heat from one place to another in an electrically efficient way.
+The temperature of the source of heat dictates the efficiency of the pump.
+Most geothermal systems are sold claiming the efficiency of a particular brand of heat pump, COP or SEER rating, similar to how less efficient air source heat pump systems are sold.
+Air source heat pumps become dramatically less efficient as ambient temperatures increase or decrease further from room temperature.

 Our drilling experience since the mid 70’s has had perpetual diversity of geology and geography, with work performed in 12 countries over more than 35 years.